gakudva/itr2/README.md

-# Indian Income tax - online ITR 2 form section 112 update script
+# Indian Income tax - online ITR 2 form Section 112A update script
 ## Background
 Filing Indian Income tax returns for Assessment year 2021-2022 has to be with new web portal https://www.incometax.gov.in/iec/foportal.
 The portal is refurbished new, very user friendly.
 However had many teething problems.